Next Page

 1120 Anonymity

-SWI Policy and Procedures September 2023
+SWI Policy and Procedures January 2026

 A reporter may remain anonymous when making a report of abuse, neglect, or exploitation that is under the jurisdiction of any program except for Child Protective Investigations (CPI).

-Reports under CPI’s Jurisdiction
+Reports under Child Protective Investigation’s (CPI’s) Jurisdiction

 SWI cannot accept an anonymous report of child abuse or neglect that is under CPI’s jurisdiction.
-This includes reports of child abuse or neglect in which the alleged perpetrator is a person traditionally responsible for the child’s care, custody, or welfare, including school personnel or volunteers.
-The only exception is that a local or state law enforcement agency may receive and refer an anonymous report of child abuse or neglect to SWI.
+This includes reports of child abuse or neglect in which the alleged perpetrator (AP) is a person traditionally responsible for the child’s care, custody, or welfare, including school personnel or volunteers.
+The only exception is that a law enforcement agency may receive and refer an anonymous report of child abuse or neglect to SWI.

 Texas Family Code §261.304